-A lifelong social justice activist and educator, Gin was a member of the Official Trayvon Martin Coalition and movement from its inception where she served as PR assistant and grassroots organizer to the cause that soon birthed a national, then global, reawakening of the civil right movement.
+A lifelong social justice activist and educator, Dr. Virginia Marie was a member of the Official Trayvon Martin Coalition and movement from its inception where she served as PR assistant and grassroots organizer to the cause that soon birthed a national, then global, reawakening of the civil right movement.

 An ally for racial equality and justice, Dr. Thompson brings a unique perspective to the topic of understanding "white privilege", having been married to an African-American man and raising a blended family of two.
 The experiences of racism that her family encountered propelled her as an emerging agent for change."

 Fox’s You Are the Jury, host of TV One’s upcoming 2018 documentary television series Evidence of Innocence, Ebony Magazine Power 100 Most Influential African Americans

 "What the world needs right now is a strong dose of Dr. Virginia Marie Thompson!
 Her big-hearted approach to one of the ugliest issues in American history – racism -- promises to draw in new audiences thirsting for insight and hope.
 If her personal story of living and loving in a racially mixed family doesn’t compel, her holistic understanding of the human journey will.